drgarcia1986/simple-settings/docs/index.md

 For all _dynamic settings_ backends _simple-settings_ accept this optional parameters:

 * `pattern`: if you set some regex pattern the dynamic settings reader only get settings that match with this pattern.
-(Note that any configured prefix will be prepended before key is checked against pattern.)
+(Note that the pattern will be applied to key as entered, ignoring any configured `prefix` setting.)
 * `auto_casting`: if you set this conf to `True` (default is `False`) _simple settings_ use [jsonpickle](https://github.com/jsonpickle/jsonpickle) to encode settings value before save in dynamic storage and decode after read from dynamic storage.
 With this bahavior you can use complex types (like _dict_ and _list_)